dennis-adlink/cyclonedds/docs/dev/topic_discovery.md

 This section describes the DDSI types that are used to represent local and discovered topics.

-### topic_definition
+### ddsi_topic_definition

-The topic discovery implementation introduces the *topic_definition* type.
+The topic discovery implementation introduces the *ddsi_topic_definition* type.
 A topic definition has a key, which is a hash value calculated from its type identifier and QoS (the latter also contains the topic name and type name for the topic).
 It also contains a reference to a DDSI sertype, a QoS struct and a type identifier.
 Topic definitions are stored in a domain scoped hash table (in the domain global variables).

 ### topic